In the shadow of the “Strasbourg Battle” - Hungarian EU Presidency Watch

 - Social media plays a very important role in government communication, and the bigger picture helps to understand all the above data.
 During the election campaign (between 1 January and 15 June 2024), the pro-Fidesz camp spent a total of 5.4 million euros on advertising on Meta and Google (while all 15 opposition parties and their associated media spent a quarter of this amount).
 It's not just the domestic audience to which Fidesz spreads its message.
 In the fall of 2023. advertising campaign on Google to promote a video on migration in the Czech Republic, Slovakia, Poland, Austria, Belgium, Germany and Italy.

-What to expect
+What to watch

 - 17-18 October: European Council summit in Brussels - The main topics are: the latest developments in Russia's war in Ukraine, the situation in the Middle East, and European competitiveness.
 The Middle East conflict is even more divisive among EU leaders than Ukraine.
 It is likely that EU leaders will not be able to agree to the conclusions.
 EU leaders will also exchange initial views on Mario Draghi's report and review progress on the new European Competitiveness Pact ahead of the informal meeting in Budapest on 8 November.